hoaian-phan/hoaian-phan/README.md

 - 👋 Hi, I’m @hoaian-phan
 - 👀 I’m interested in gardening, traveling, and programming.
-- 🌱 I’m graduated from the accelerated software engineering at HackBright Academy in April.
+- 🌱 I will graduate from the accelerated software engineering at HackBright Academy in April.
 - The project I'm most proud of is my capstone project at HackBright.
 Make sure you check it out at <a href="https://github.com/hoaian-phan/project-playdate-birdies">Playdate Birdies</a>
 - 💞️ I’m looking to collaborate on web development or Python / JavaScript projects.
 - 📫 Connect with me on LinkedIn: <a href="https://www.linkedin.com/in/hoai-an-phan/">Hoai-An Phan</a>